lorainelab/bioviz/README.md

 BioViz.org sites:

-* Distribute Integrated Genome Browser installers (free download),
+* Distribute Integrated Genome Browser installers (free download, see igb/releases),
 * Link to IGB documentation, and
-* Implement a javascript bridge that channels data from external sites into IGB
+* Implement a javascript bridge that channels data from external sites into IGB.

 **Note**: The javascript bridge functionality is the trickiest to test because you'll need to test against live copies or mockups of the external sites.